HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 The second implementation may be used if no segmentation is used.
 In this case only volume IDs are used and the total number of active volumes taken from geometry is also the total number of cells.

 Once the total number of cells and their IDs are extracted, the noise is added.
-The noise tools derive from `INoiseCaloCellsTool`, with two existing implementations.
+The noise tools derive from `INoiseCaloCellsTool`, with two existing implementations:

  `NoiseCaloCellsFlatTool`: Adding noise assuming Gaussian distribution (with sigma '\b cellNoise'), the same distribution for all cells